location-iq/locationiq-objc-client/docs/OAIReverseApi.md

 NSNumber* namedetails = 0; // Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. (optional)
 NSNumber* extratags = 0; // Include additional information in the result if available, e.g. wikipedia link, opening hours. (optional)
 NSNumber* statecode = 0; // Adds state or province code when available to the statecode key inside the address element.
 Currently supported for addresses in the USA, Canada and Australia.
 Defaults to 0 (optional)
+NSNumber* showdistance = 0; // Returns the straight line distance (meters) between the input location and the result's location.
+Value is set in the distance key of the response.
+Defaults to 0 [0,1] (optional)
+NSNumber* postaladdress = 0; // Returns address inside the postaladdress key, that is specifically formatted for each country.
+Currently supported for addresses in Germany.
+Defaults to 0 [0,1] (optional)

 OAIReverseApi*apiInstance = [[OAIReverseApi alloc] init];